sebastiengunther/EasyTooltip/README.md

           > Note that if the `Width` is too small for the text, then the text will go on the line
         <br/>

-5. Finally, you can quit the edit mode and put your mouse on the EasyTooltip to see the tooltip.
+5. Finally, you can quit the edit mode and put your mouse on the [EasyTooltip](https://github.com/sebastiengunther/EasyTooltip/) object to see the tooltip.

 <br/>